pattiey/CD8_clustering/README.md

 In this CD8_clustering workflow, we look specifically at CD8+ T cells, also known as "killer T cells", which have a cytotoxic function within adaptive immunity.
 CD8+ T cells are typically categorized into specific subtypes - naive, memory (stem cell, central, and effector), effector, and exhausted.
 The subtypes of CD8+ T cell have different gene expression profiles as well as different functions in the immune system.

-By performing clustering on scRNA-seq data of CD8+ T cells, one can infer the subtypes of individual cells based on the characteristic gene expressions of each cluster and gain valuable information on the cellular composition of given sample(s).
+By performing clustering on scRNA-seq data of CD8+ T cells, one can infer the subtypes of individual cells based on the characteristic gene expressions of each cluster and gain valuable information on the cellular composition of given sample(s) and therefore the immune function of cells.

 # Clustering Method